stackitcloud/terraform-provider-stackit/docs/index.md

 ## Authentication

 To authenticate, you will need a [service account](https://docs.stackit.cloud/stackit/en/service-accounts-134415819.html).
-Create it in the STACKIT Portal an assign it the necessary permissions, e.g. `project.owner`.
+Create it in the [STACKIT Portal](https://portal.stackit.cloud/) and assign it the necessary permissions, e.g. `project.owner`.
 There are multiple ways to authenticate:

 - Key flow (recommended)
 - Token flow

 When setting up authentication, the provider will always try to use the key flow first and search for credentials in several locations, following a specific order:

-1. Explicit configuration, e.g. by seting the field `stackit_service_account_key_path` in the provider block (see example below)
+1. Explicit configuration, e.g. by setting the field `stackit_service_account_key_path` in the provider block (see example below)
 2. Environment variable, e.g. by setting `STACKIT_SERVICE_ACCOUNT_KEY_PATH`
 3. Credentials file